otoolep/questdb.io/website/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 announced a new release with SIMD aggregations on [HackerNews](https://news.ycombinator.com/item?id=22803504) and [Reddit](https://www.reddit.com/r/programming/comments/fwlk0k/questdb_using_simd_to_aggregate_billions_of/).
 Fast.
-But were those results accurate too?
+But were those results numerically accurate?

 Speed is not everything.
 Some of the feedback we have received pointed us toward the accuracy of our results.
 This is something typically overlooked in the